Unravelling the role of phoretic and hydrodynamic interactions in active colloidal suspensions

-Hydrodynamics hinders, then, the colloidal aggregation process.
-Several complex mechanisms can be conjectured to cause this phenomenon: dynamically induced effective repulsion among particles, fluid flow generated disturbances in the chemical field distribution, etc. An important effect, that we could identify quantitatively, is produced by the induced flows close to the wall, leading to hydrodynamic torques that tend to rotate the Janus particles off-plane.
-The inset in the Fig.~\ref{fig5} (top panel) shows the PDF of the degree of alignment of the particle orientation with the bounding solid wall, $m_{||}^2 = m_x^2+m_y^2$.
-When HI are present, the peak of the PDF around $m_{||}^2 \sim 0$ is more pronounced, {\sl i.e.} there is a larger fraction of colloids pointing out of the plane.
-Accordingly, {\it in plane} particle mobility is reduced, diminisihing their capability to gather and clusterize.
-To conclude, we have used a mesoscopic numerical scheme of fully resolved spherical active colloids, propelled by self-generated gradients of a scalar field (e.g. a chemical product) where the self-induced hydrodynamic flows can be accounted for.
-We have identified the role of the phoretic mobility as the key controlling parameter of the non-equilibrium phase transition between a cluster phase and a quasi-crystal-like state.
+To conclude, we have used a mesoscopic numerical model of fully resolved spherical active colloids, propelled by self-generated gradients of a scalar field (e.g. a chemical product) where the self-induced hydrodynamic flows can be accounted for.
+We have identified the role of the phoretic mobility as the key controlling parameter that determines two distinct dynamic regimes and the onset of a cluster phase.